Centre for Excellence in Child and Family Welfare

 This course aims to raise awareness of the importance of father’s influence on child development across the lifespan and how workers can establish and maintain connections with fathers to increase their engagement in their children’s lives.
 Learning Outcomes Gain understanding of the value of fathers in the lives of their children Identify factors impacting why fathers are not presently engaged Engage fathers using the father inclusive practice principles and the generative framework Build respectful collaborative partnerships and constructive relationships

+Please note that Nationally Recognised Training units are subject to admission requirements, and our Compliance Officer will be in touch after you register.
 Aim of training This unit describes the skills and knowledge required to lead and manage continuous improvement systems and processes.
 Particular emphasis is on the development of systems and the analysis of information to monitor and adjust performance strategies, and to manage opportunities for further improvements.
-It applies to individuals who take an active role in managing a continuous improvement process in order to achieve an organisation’s objectives.
-At this level, work will normally be carried out using complex and
+It applies to individuals who take an active role in managing

 Aimed at primary health staff and direct care workers, but suitable for other workers too, this training will provide participants with the tools needed to maintain their safety and the safety of their client.
 The training will also include overview and analysis on best practice of critical incident procedures.
 Learning Outcomes: Implement a range of de-escalation techniques Implement key principles of negotiation Skill to protect oneself from violent and dangerous situations Morning/afternoon tea and lunch provided If you have